TaWald/similaritybench/README.md

 ![ReSiBenchmark](figures/ReSi_benchmark.png)
 # `ReSi`: A Comprehensive Benchmark for Representational Similarity Measures
-The ReSi Benchmark provides a unified framework to quantitatively compare a wide array of representational similiarty measures.
+The `ReSi` Benchmark provides a unified framework to quantitatively compare a wide array of representational similiarty measures.
 It comprises 23 similarity measures, comes with 11 different architectures and spans the Vision, Language and Graph domain.

-In this (preliminary) ReadMe we explain:
+In the following we explain:
 1. How to setup the Benchmark
 2. How to use the Benchmark (e.g. how to reproduce results from the Paper)
 3. How extend the Benchmark with additional measures.